chinenual/synergize/docs/librarian.md

 # Library Mode

 By default, Synergy is in "Library Mode".
-This allows you to view voice VCE's and cartridge CRT's, but does not allow you to edit voice parameters.
+This allows you to view voice VCE's and cartridge CRT's and load voices into your Synergy, but does not allow you to edit voice parameters.

 ## Voices